 For a grant of $5,000, a student makes a 24-month commitment of full-time employment as a registered nurse at CHRISTUS St. Frances Cabrini Hospital, and a $10,000 grant award requires a 36-month commitment.
 All details of the program are available on the grant application.

 “We know the financial burdens of advanced specialty fields like nursing can sometimes be overwhelming for students, especially in light of the national pandemic we are experiencing, said Chris Karam,” CEO of CHRISTUS St. Frances Cabrini Hospital.
-“That’s why we are privileged to partner with Louisiana College to further strengthen our healthcare workforce through a Christ-centered approach to healing.
+“That’s why we are privileged to partner with Louisiana Christian University to further strengthen our healthcare workforce through a Christ-centered approach to healing.
 We hope these scholarships will be a launching pad for successful careers, positioning these students to give back to the Central Louisiana community that has embraced their journey.”

 “The ABSN curriculum is an innovative track leading to the BSN degree,” said Dr. Marilyn Cooksey, LC Dean of Nursing.
 “The track is for individuals who have a bachelor’s degree in another field.
 Many applicants are looking for a second career or to complete a life-long desire to become a nurse.”